1587/speaking-exam/00-part5.md

 ```
 I like to exercise alone, there are some advantages.

-Firstly: I can listen to my favorite music when I exercise, music makes me feel good.
+Firstly: I can listen to my favorite music when I exercise alone, music makes me feel good.
+i can do exercise efficiency.

-Secondly: I can do sports when I am free, I just need to arrange my own time.
+Secondly: I can do exercise when I am free, I just need to arrange my own time.
 I don't need to consider other people's time.

 Thirdly: It's cheaper to exercise alone than in a group,
-We don't need to rent a sports playground.
+We don't need to rent a sports venus. such as basketball gym or football field.

 So, alone is better than group.
 ```